tomato-300yen/slides/lab/pba/pba-13.md

 }}}}}}
 ```

-- Add constraint which is not used,
+- Add the constraint,
-  - if the branch we're looking is the target branch.
+  - if the branch we're looking **is** the target branch.

 ---